alephium/expo-dapp-template/README.md

-# My React dApp
+# My React Native dApp (WIP)

 This template monorepo was designed to provide a developer-friendly experience to Alephium ecosystem newcomers.
 It is split into 2 parts:

-- app: contains the React frontend part of the dApp
+- app: contains the React Native part of the dApp
 - contracts: contains the dApp contracts

 It uses **yarn workspaces** to manage both app and contract projects from the monorepo root.